automationhacks/automationhacks.github.io/_posts/2019-10-19-plain-text-note-taking-system-using-markdown-for-technical-notes.md

 As an engineer working in tech, one of the most important habits to develop over time is your knowledge base.
 With each passing month, your skills would improve and you would constantly learn new technologies or frameworks.

-It&#8217;s important to commit the important ones to some permanent store which is easily searchable, and can act as a easy point of reference for you in the future.
+It's important to commit the important ones to some permanent store which is easily searchable, and can act as a easy point of reference for you in the future.

 ## Existing note taking apps